 - Client Contact

-her sell products or services, and if yours falls into the former category, then this next collection is something you’d want to include in your CRM.
+Businesses usually either sell products or services, and if yours falls into the former category, then this next collection is something you’d want to include in your CRM.

 Creating your Products template involves the same steps as the first two collections you created.
 Here are the fields ours comprised of: